josh-flatt/cs350/Documents/Milestone-1/Requirements/StatusReport.md

 I created a summary of the requirements work completed.
 View the video at [Milestone 1 - Requirements](Video.md)

+## Engineering Investment

+I spent about TODO hours on Requirements for Milestone 1.
+Our team met for a total of TODO hours this week.

 ## What I will do for Milestone 2